softprops/porteurbars/README.md

 Porteurbars templates follow a two simple conventions.

+1) Porteurbars follows the [12-factor philosophy](http://12factor.net/config) for how to configure your templates.
-1) Porteurbars assumes a file at the root of a directory called `default.env`, containing key value pairs that represent your templates environment variables.
+Porteurbars assumes a file at the root of a directory called `default.env`, containing key value pairs that represent your templates environment variables.
 When applying a template, this file will be read and the user will be prompted for each key that isn't defined in their current environment.
 This works well on most systems and allows for promptless template execution